ganjakha/chatgpt-frontend/README.md

 Copy all files to a web server with PHP support

-Run `composer install` in the root path.
+Run `composer install` in the directory you copied the files to.

 In `chat.php` replace `YOUR API KEY` with your OpenAI API key.